Local Wood

 UConn Forest Firewood

-The UConn Forest Crew sells firewood to the public for $250 a cord plus a delivery fee if delivery is available.
-Our firewood is sustainably harvested from one of our forest tracts or research sites.
-The forest crew will stack the firewood for an extra charge of $25.
-Please contact Tom Worthley at thomas.worthley@uconn.edu or 860.345.5232 to place your order for the season.
+The UConn Forest Crew has cut and split firewood available for pick-up for $250 a cord.
+Delivery is unavailable until further notice.
+Please contact Tom Worthley at thomas.worthley@uconn.edu to place your order for the season.
 Thank you for your business.
 Every dollar goes back to the UConn Forest account to help in our forest management projects.

 Firewood stack